What Does Renters Insurance Actually Cover?

 - Applies to incidents that occur in or away from your rental

 This is one of the most valuable parts of renters insurance and often overlooked by renters.
+Liability questions also come up for property owners, which is one reason many landlords review related protections such as Missouri general liability insurance for broader business exposures.

 3. Loss of Use Coverage